AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 </figure>
 {:/}

-We created a showcase of example code blocks right next to actual working examples of the code being demonstrated.
+We created a showcase of example code blocks running side by side with actual working examples of the code being demonstrated.
 This way the developer in question could hack into the actual working code if required.

 {::nomarkdown}